Outdoor Fun

 Padre Island National Seashore

-As the longest undeveloped barrier island in the world, Padre Isalnd National Seashore is more than a beach.
+As the longest undeveloped barrier island in the world, Padre Island National Seashore is more than a beach.
 It is a vital part of the ecosystem with its natural dunes, coastal prairies and the Laguna Madre, one of six hyper-saline lagoons in the world.

 Padre Island offers refuge for many species, including migratory birds and the Kemp’s Ridley sea turtle, the most endangered sea turtle species.
 Each spring, mother sea turtles come ashore and lay nests in the sand then head back to the Gulf.
 Since 1978, teams of scientists and volunteers have dug up the eggs to ensure their safety.
 The eggs are buried in the safe sand corral area away from predators.
 Then the tiny hatchlings are released in June as crowds watch and keep seabirds from snatching the turtles as they march towards the water.